 We are facing a crisis.
 Human activity is changing the climate in unprecedented and sometimes irreversible ways.
-Just this month, the World Meteorological Organization's annual state of the Global Climate report confirmed that the past 7 years have been the warmest 7 years on record and that greenhouse gas parts per million hit a record high of 420.23.
+Earlier this year, the World Meteorological Organization's annual state of the Global Climate report confirmed that the past 7 years have been the warmest 7 years on record and that greenhouse gas parts per million hit a record high of 420.23.
+We have seen temperatures in England reach 40°C.